Skip to main content

 RSC (The Royal Society of Chemistry)

-The Royal Society of Chemistry's Open Access publishing program will be launched in January 2026.
+The Royal Society of Chemistry's Open Access publishing program has launched in January 2026 with an unlimited pool of articles.

 Full details of the program can be found on the publisher's websitewhere a search engine for RSC journals is also available.